GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ## Gravity Flow

-The *Previewer* is fully-functional [with the Gravity Flow User Input step](https://gravityflow.io/?ref=12), including when using conditional logic on the Previewer or manually selecting which fields to display.
+The *Previewer* is fully-functional <a href="https://gravityflow.io/?ref=12" rel="sponsored">with the Gravity Flow User Input step</a>, including when using conditional logic on the Previewer or manually selecting which fields to display.

 **It's not currently possible to display the _PDF Preview_ field during the Approval Step.**